JohnPMills/modern-saturn/content/about.md

           Gamers vs Depression is part of That Awfully Good Community Interest Company (12894917) and generously supported by men’s health charity
           Movember.
-That Awfully Good Community Interest Company was founded by <a href="https://www.johnpmills.com">Dr John P. Mills</a> in 2019 with his fellow Director Nancy Borley, and advisors Dr Stewart Vella, Tristan Mayglothling, Henry Titly-Wall, and Kyran Clements.
+That Awfully Good Community Interest Company was founded by <a href="https://www.johnpmills.com">Dr John P. Mills</a> in 2020 with his fellow Director Nancy Borley.
+Dr Stewart Vella, Tristan Mayglothling, Henry Titly-Wall, and Kyran Clements also act as advisors to the organisation, supporting the development and success of our various projects.
 See our <a href="https://www.awfullygood.org">website</a> for more information.
         image: images/Movember_Partner Stack_Funded Project_Black.png
         image_alt: People in a conference room
         media_position: left